vavrines/Kinetic.jl/paper/paper.md

 It is an open-source project hosted on GitHub and distributed under MIT license.
 The main module consists of KitBase.jl for basic physics and KitML.jl for neural dynamics.
 The library provides a rich set of numerical flux functions and source terms.
-Any advection-diffusion type mechanical or neural equation can be set up and solved in the framework.
+Any advection-diffusion type mechanical or neural equation can be set up and solved within the framework.
-The techniques of scientific machine learning can be integrated seamlessly to build data-driven closure models and accelerate calculation of nonlinear terms.
+The machine learning methods can be integrated seamlessly to build data-driven closure models and accelerate the calculation of nonlinear terms.
 The package is designed to balance the programming flexibility for scientific research, the algorithmic efficiency for applications, and the simplicity for educational usage.

 # Statement of need

 A physical system can perform a wonderfully diverse set of acts on different characteristic scales.
+It is challenging to propose a universal theory that can be applied for describing multi-scale physical evolutions quantitatively.
-For example, particle transports can be described by kinetic theory of gases at particle mean free path scale [@chapman1990] and fluid mechanics at macroscopic level [@batchelor2000].
+For example, the particle transports can be depicted statistically by fluid mechanics at a macroscopic level [@batchelor2000], but needs to be followed in more detail by the kinetic theory of gases at molecular mean free path scale [@chapman1990].
-With the rapidly advancing computing power, the finite volume method (FVM) is a prevalent method for quantitatively describing physical evolutions.
+With the rapidly advancing computing power, the finite volume method (FVM) provides a prevalent method to conduct direct numerical simulations based on first physical principles.

-Most existing FVM libraries, e.g. the OpenFOAM [@jasak2007], are written in compiled languages (C/C++ and Fortran), which enjoy the perfect execution efficiency but sacrifice the flexibility for development.
+Existing FVM libraries, e.g. the OpenFOAM [@jasak2007], are mostly written in compiled languages (C/C++ and Fortran), which enjoy the perfect execution efficiency but sacrifice the flexibility for development.

+general user

+in conjunction with restart

+For example, it is

+for Euler and Navier-Stokes equations

+data science

+machine learning

-For example, it is cumbersome to implement the phase-field evolution from the Boltzmann equation [@xiao2017; @xiao2020a] in OpenFOAM or integrate it with scientific machine learning (SciML) packages.
+cumbersome to implement the phase-field evolution from the Boltzmann equation [@xiao2017; @xiao2020a] in OpenFOAM or integrate it with scientific machine learning (SciML) packages.
 One compromise can be made with a combination of static and dynamic languages [@clawpack2020], where the high-level front-ends and the low-level computational back-ends are split.
 Basically it benefits general users, while researchers still need to work on the back-end if a new feature is required.
 Besides, the two-language problem introduces additional trade-off in both development and execution.